arseniypom/hangman-v1/README.md

 This is the **1st** version of **the Hangman Game**.

 ## About the game:
-This is a classic Hangman game with the registration / signing in with Google account
+This is a classic Hangman game with registration / sign in through Google account
 * It is built on **Node JS**, using *ejs*
 * Connection to **MongoDB** database is established through mongoose, the database is stored on Atlas
 * *Passport* is used to hash and salt passwords and to sign in with Google, **the password themselves are not stored in the database**